Alejoboga20/counter-app/README.md

 - Div wrappers and fragments (Intro to High Order Components).
 - PropTypes: Forcing the use of components in the correct way and including Default Props Value.

+## Setup
+- Install nodeJS and Yarn.
+- Clone the Project
+- In the root run: yarn install
+- To start: yarn start